 Your faucet is an important accessory.
 Keep with a simple country style, but still choose something unique.

-If painting your floors are an option for this room, try painting a pattern onto your floors.
+If painting your floors is an option, try painting a pattern onto your floors.
 Painted floors are reminiscent of older days.

 Lighting is so important!
 If you only have overhead lighting in your kitchen, we need to talk.
 I am a huge believer in having the right lighting to create the right mood!